-Cucumber water isn’t just for spas anymore!
+Cucumber water isn’t just for spas anymore.
 More people are enjoying this healthy, refreshing drink at home, and why not?
-It’s delicious and easy to make yourself.
+It’s delicious and easy to make.

 Here are seven ways cucumber water benefits your body.

 Your body can’t function properly without water.
-The amount of water you need to stay well-hydrated may differ from the next person.
-The American Academy of Physicians says that aiming for six to eight glasses of water a day is a good goal for most people.
+Most people should aim to drink six to eight glasses of water per day, according to the American Academy of Family Physicians.
 We know we’re supposed to drink water throughout the day, but sometimes plain water gets boring.
 Adding cucumber gives it some extra flavor, encouraging you to drink more.

-Antioxidants are substances that help prevent and delay cell damage from oxidative stress caused by free radicals, which are unstable molecules produced normally by the body.
-Free radicals can be increased during exercise or exposure to things in the environment like the sun, cigarette smoke, or pollution.
+Antioxidants are substances that help prevent and delay cell damage from oxidative stress caused by free radicals.
 Oxidative stress can lead to chronic conditions like:

 Research has shown that antioxidants may be able to reverse or stop this damage.
-For this reason, it’s recommended that people eat fruits and vegetables high in antioxidants.
+This is why you should each fruits and vegetables high in antioxidants.
 Cucumbers fall into this category.
 They’re rich in:

 - vitamin C